cfogel/uBlock-Filters-Plus/README.md

 Direct link: https://raw.githubusercontent.com/IDKwhattoputhere/uBlock-Filters-Plus/master/uBlock-Filters-Plus.txt

 Open a new issue if you want a filter to be added, changed or removed but read this first: [CONTRIBUTING.md](https://github.com/IDKwhattoputhere/uBlock-Filters-Plus/blob/master/CONTRIBUTING.md)

+For a similar project which contains the default uBlock Origin lists look here: https://github.com/uBlockOrigin/uAssets